horsehour/horsehour.github.io/blog/index.md

 keywords: Machine Learning, Artifical Intelligence, Statistics, Blog, Research
 ---

-The site horsehour.com  was registered on Godaddy in March 2013, but went online until May 2017.
+The site horsehour.com  was registered on GoDaddy in March 2013, but went online until May 2017.
 To record some of my random thoughts on research and programming, this Jekyll-powered, Github page hosted blog was setup.